miklevin/MikeLev.in/_posts/2024-11-24-brainstorming-book-titles-with-ai.md

 ---

+And there you have it folks!
+One of the big points of LLM these days is to have a universal translator, so your personal languages biases and preferences don't really matter.
+Oh, how I'd rather be on `gnu guix` right now instead of `nix flakes`.
+But the pragmatic reality of the matter is that if I want install scripts for my work that are really, truly cross-platform in a way that can win over even Mac snobs, I need the ***Determinate Systems Nix Installer***.
+And so I have to live with this kooky Haskell-like language of nix, rather than the marginally less kooky Scheme language of guix.
+And I'm not worried, because if guix ever reaches critical mass as a viable cross-platform Docker-killer, AI will translate my installer scripts, bippity boppity boo.

-Now, I do this in Python because I speak Python.
+But I need not compromise my artistic creative expressive self in my day-to-day work.
+I do scripts like this blog-appender in Python because I speak Python.
 I am a Pythonista.
 That is, I generally think everything Guido van Rossum, the creator of Python and ex-benevolent dictator for life, does is correct.
 I say ex-dictator-for-life because in the classic naming-stuff style of the greats (GNU stands for GNU is not Unix), Guido named himself as something that is self-contradicting (as opposed as self-referential in the case of GNU).
 He did this because he was hoisted by his own Jean-Luc Picard... uh.. or something like that.
 Perplexity?

 **Perplexity**: The expression "hoisted by his own petard" means to fall victim to one's own scheme or to be harmed by one's own plans[1][3].
 It originates from Shakespeare's play Hamlet, where it appears in Act 3, Scene 4[5][6].